Mexico Travel Guide

 WHERE TO EXCHANGE MONEY: Avoid exchanging your currency at the airport or in your hotel.
 The best place to do it is a bank or an exchange bureau.
 There are many commercial plazas.

-ELECTRIC SOCKET: In Mexico, there are two associated plug types, types A and B. Plug type A is the plug that has two flat parallel pins and plug type B is the plug that has two flat parallel pins and a grounding pin.
+ELECTRIC SOCKET: In Mexico, there are two associated plug types, types A and B. Plug type A has two flat parallel pins, and plug type B has two flat parallel pins and a grounding pin.
 Mexico operates on a 127V supply voltage and 60Hz.
 Make sure to pack a universal travel adaptor so you can still use all your electronic devices.

 MEXICO VISA: You need to apply for a visa if your passport is from the country listed on this page.